The Hebrew Month of Shevat | Unlocking Redemption and Divine Instruction

 According to the *Talmud, Moses gave this final explanation in 70 languages to reach the hearts of the nation, which now included more than 600,000 men (Numbers 26:51).

-Moses knew that to possess the Promised Land, the children of Israel needed to live in alignment with God’s covenant promises and instructions.
+Moses understood that to possess the Promised Land, the children of Israel needed to live in alignment with God’s covenant promises and instructions.
 They could not forget what God had spoken to them in the wilderness.

 *The Talmud is the central text of Rabbinic Judaism.
 It is often full of commentary and “saying the unsaid.”
 Although it is not inspired, it remains a valuable historical document.